Consensys/doc.goquorum/docs/Concepts/Qubernetes/Multicluster.md

 # Qubernetes for multi-cluster networks

 Multi-cluster networks support high availability and connect different business units and companies.
-The following outlines using Qubernetes to manage and enable a cross-cluster GoQuorum Kubernetes deployment.
+The following outlines an initial way of using  Qubernetes to manage and enable a cross-cluster GoQuorum Kubernetes deployment.

 ## Nodes